-Although no two M&A EDD projects are the same, many require the same or similar functions.
-Some of the most common assessments Wenck experts conduct in the course of M&A EDD projects include:
+Although no two M&A environmental due diligence projects are the same, many require the same or similar functions.
+Some of the most common assessments Wenck experts conduct in the course of M&A environmental due diligence projects include:

 - Phase I Environmental Site Assessment: Wenck qualifies as an Environmental Professional organization per EPA definitions.
 We are approved to perform Phase I Environmental Site Assessment in accordance with ASTM E1527 -2005 Standard Practice for Environmental Assessments and the Small Business Liability and Brownfield Revitalization Act of 2002 (or Brownfield Amendments) for conducting All Appropriate Inquiries (AAI).

 During Phase I ESAs, Wenck will interview current and previous property owners, review compliance information and government records, and physically inspect the property to find, identify, and quantify all current and Historical Recognized Environmental Conditions.
 Each of these environmental risks will be recorded in an impact report and made available to the client.
 Depending on findings, a Phase II Environmental Site Assessment may also be warranted.